Stadio: Development in the 1980s

-1983 saw the release of the band's career-defining single, "Acqua e sapone" (Soap and water), recorded for the eponymous film by Carlo Verdone.
+1983 saw the release of the band's career-defining single, "Acqua e sapone" (water and soap), recorded for the eponymous film by Carlo Verdone.
 That same year, Stadio was accompanied by Ron, who also recorded the live album Tutti i cuori viaggianti (All traveling hearts) which resulted in the recruitment of rhythm guitarist Marco Bonino, and bassist Claudio Golinelli (a regular contributor to Vasco Rossi) in the place of Marco Nanni who played saxophone and percussion.

 In 1984, they featured at the Festival di Sanremo with "Allo stadio" (at the stadium) as the final song.
 The song was included on the album La faccia delle donne (The face of women), which was released soon after the festival.

 A few weeks before the festival, during the 1983 album tour, Pezzoli was badly injured in one eye while assembling his drum kit.
 Massimo Cappa, a young drummer, was asked to replace him.
 Cappa participated in the Festival and the subsequent television output of the band and toured with Lucio Dalla, who also appeared in the music video "Dentro le scarpe" (Inside the shoes).
 "Dentro le scarpe" became the theme song of the television program L'Orecchiocchio (The Ear-Eye).

 In 1984, they contributed to the soundtrack of the Luciano Salce film Vediamoci chiaro, featuring the song "Ti senti sola" (You feel lonely) and Liberatori's original music.
 They also performed the song "Porno in TV" written for them by Lucio Dalla.